Robust Quickest Change Detection in Non-Stationary Processes: Robust Optimality in a Bayesian Setting

 Let $\tau$ be a stopping time for the process $\{X_n\}$, i.e., a positive integer-valued random variable such that the event $\{\tau \leq n\}$ belongs to the $\sigma$-algebra generated by $X_1, \cdots, X_n$.
 In other words, whether or not $\tau \leq n$ is completely determined by the first $n$ observations.
 We declare that a change has occurred at the stopping time $\tau$.
 To find the best stopping time to detect the change in distribution, we need a performance criterion.
 Towards this end, we model the change point $\nu$ as a random variable with a prior distribution given by

 For each $n \in \mathbb{N}$, we use $\Prob_n^{G}$ to denote the law of the observation process $\{X_n\}$ when the change occurs at $\nu=n$ and the post-change law is given by $G$.
 We use $\Expect_n^{G}$ to denote the corresponding expectation.
-The notations $\Prob_\infty^{G}=\Prob_\infty$ and $\Expect_\infty^{G}=\Expect_\infty$ are used when the change occurs at $n=\infty$, i.e., there is no change.
+The notations $\Prob_\infty^{G}=\Prob_\infty$ and $\Expect_\infty^{G}=\Expect_\infty$ are used when there is no change (suggesting a change occurring at $\nu=\infty$).
 Note that in case of no change, the superscript $G$ can be dropped from the notation as the post-change law plays no role.
-Using this notation, we define the average probability measure
+Using these notations, we define the average probability measure

 To capture a penalty for the false alarms, in the event that the stopping time occurs before the change, we use the probability of a false alarm defined as

 Note that the probability of a false alarm $\Prob^{\pi,G}(\tau < \nu)$ is not a function of the post-change law $G$.
 This is because